 MINUTE MARK CONSISTENTLY BROKEN

-On a straight track with plenty of space and little draw bias, the King’s Stand Stakes offers all horses a very fair test of their ability.
+On a straight track with plenty of space and little draw bias, the King Charles III Stakes offers all horses a very fair test of their ability.
 There is an uphill climb towards the line at Ascot but this has not prevented horses from consistently recording impressive times in more recent years.
 In the 18 renewals before 2005, when the race temporarily moved to York, only five horses clocked a winning time under a minute.
-Since moving back to Ascot in 2006, Profitable is the only winner not to break the 60 second barrier, though that was on soft ground.
+Since moving back to Ascot in 2006, Profitable (2016) and Bradsell (2023) are the only winners not to break the 60 second barrier, though the former was on soft ground.

 Horse | Year | Trainer | Jockey | Time | Av.
 Speed |